TheBoxyBear/charttools/README.md

 NOTE: In order to future-proof the library for features added to Clone Hero, improve code readability and insure long-term support, future development will be made in .NET 6.
 While .NET 6 is in preview, both .NET versions will be supported, with new features being added to the net6-beta branch before being brought to net5-stable.
 Once the preview period is over, the stable branch will be brought to .NET 6.

-Special thanks to [FireFox](https://github.com/FireFox2000000) for making the Moonscraper editor open-source and to members of the [Clone Hero Discord](https://discord.gg/clonehero) and [Moonscraper Discord](https://discord.gg/wdnD83APhE) including but not limited to DarkAngel2096, drumbs, FireFox, Kanske, mdsitton, Spachi and XEntombmentX for their help in researching.
+Special thanks to [FireFox](https://github.com/FireFox2000000) for making the Moonscraper editor open-source, TheNathannator for their direct contributions and to members of the [Clone Hero Discord](https://discord.gg/clonehero) and [Moonscraper Discord](https://discord.gg/wdnD83APhE) including but not limited to DarkAngel2096, drumbs (TheNathannator), FireFox, Kanske, mdsitton, Spachi and XEntombmentX for their help in researching.

 This library is an independent project not affiliated with Clone Hero or Moonscraper.